 - Medication abuse – The misuse of over-the-counter pain medicines over an extended period of time can increase the likelihood of developing kidney cancer.

 The use of diuretics is also believed to have a connection the disease, although it is unclear whether it’s the diuretics themselves or the underlying condition they treat that poses the problem.

 The Urologic Oncology Program at Moffitt Cancer Center is dedicated to studying the risk factors that lead to kidney cancer as part of our larger purpose to discover the most effective treatment methods available.
 Our robust clinical trials program continues to make important strides in preventing, diagnosing and treating kidney cancer.
-Call 1-888-MOFFITT, or contact us using our convenient online patient appointment form to learn more about kidney cancer risk factors and the ways in which you can reduce the possibility of you or someone you love developing the disease.
+Call 1-888-MOFFITT, or contact us using our convenient online new patient registration form to learn more about kidney cancer risk factors and the ways in which you can reduce the possibility of you or someone you love developing the disease.
 We are always available for a consultation, with or without a referral.